kamalsambhani/Zomato-EDA/README.md

 ![Zomato-Logo](https://github.com/user-attachments/assets/8500f02e-b8d2-4669-825f-17855f27a3f7)

-# overview
-This project involves performing Exploratory Data Analysis (EDA) on the Zomato dataset to gain insights into the restaurant industry.
-The analysis identifies patterns, trends, and relationships within the data, providing a better understanding of restaurant ratings, pricing, locations, and customer preferences.
-# Features
+## 📊 Project Overview
+This project focuses on analyzing Zomato restaurant data to derive meaningful insights.
+The data underwent extensive cleaning and preprocessing before uncovering key patterns and trends in the restaurant industry.

+## ✨ Key Insights
+1. **Restaurant Types**:
+   - Identified the most popular restaurant types based on customer preferences.

+2. **Highest Voting Restaurants**:
+   - Highlighted the restaurants with the highest customer votes.

+3. **Ratings Analysis**:
+   - Explored trends in restaurant ratings and identified factors influencing high ratings.

+4. **Average Spending for Couples**:
+   - Calculated the average cost for two people across various restaurant types.

+5. **Order Modes**:
+   - Analyzed the maximum order mode (Online/Offline) preferred by customers.

+6. **Cuisines and Popularity**:
+   - Evaluated which cuisines are most commonly served and their correlation with customer preferences.

+## 🛠️ Tools and Techniques
+- **Programming Language**: Python
+- **Libraries Used**:
+  - `Pandas` for data cleaning and manipulation
+  - `Matplotlib` and `Seaborn` for data visualization
+- **Data Cleaning**:
-* Data Cleaning: Handles missing values, duplicates, and outliers in the dataset.
+  - Addressed missing values, duplicates, and standardized data formats.
-* Statistical Analysis: Provides descriptive statistics and visual insights into restaurant data.
-* Location-Based Insights: Analyzes restaurants across different cities.
-* Rating Analysis: Evaluates factors influencing customer ratings.
-* Price Insights: Explores pricing trends and correlations with restaurant features.
-# Technologies Used
-* Programming Language: Python
-* Data Analysis Libraries: Pandas, NumPy
+- **Exploratory Data Analysis (EDA)**:
-* Visualization Tools: Matplotlib, Seaborn, Plotly
-* Notebook Environment: Jupyter Notebook
-# Results
-1. Popular Locations for Restaurants
+  - Performed statistical analysis and visualizations to uncover insights.

+## 🔑 Steps Taken
+1. **Data Cleaning**:
+   - Handled null values, removed irrelevant columns, and ensured consistent formatting.
+2. **Data Analysis**:
+   - Explored trends in spending, ratings, and order modes.
+3. **Visualization**:
+   - Used bar charts, heatmaps, and scatter plots to present findings effectively.

+## 📈 Key Visualizations
+- Most popular restaurant types and their ratings.
+- Average spending of couples across restaurant types.
+- Comparison of online vs. offline order modes.
-* Insight about cities with the highest number of restaurants.
+- Insight about cities with the highest number of restaurants.
-2. Price vs. Rating Trends
-* Analysis of how restaurant pricing impacts customer ratings.
+- Analysis of how restaurant pricing impacts customer ratings.
-3. Cuisine Preferences
-* Findings about the most popular cuisines in various cities.
+- Findings about the most popular cuisines in various cities.
-4. Service Types
-* Insights about delivery services versus dine-in options.
+- Insights about delivery services versus dine-in options.